CTXz/stm32f1-picopwner/README.md

 - The STM32F1 board is not genuine or maybe too new (there are rumors that the exploit has been patched in 2020+ revisions of STM32F1 chips)

 If the dump script worked, you should now have a complete dump of the target board's flash memory in the `dump.bin` file (or whatever you named it).
-Please note that it is normal for the dump to contain a lot of `0xFF` bytes at the end.
-This is because unsused flash memory is typically erased to `0xFF` bytes.
+Please note that it is normal for the dump to contain a lot of `0xFF` bytes at the end due to unused flash typically being erased to `0xFF`.

 # How does the attack work?